Sam Walton: Honors and awards

+The bust of Sam Walton in the Business Building at the Sam M. Walton College of Business at the University of Arkansas.

 In 1998, Walton was included in Times list of 100 most influential people of the 20th Century.
-Walton was honored for his work in retail in March 1992, just one month before his death, when he received the Presidential Medal of Freedom from then-President George H. W. Bush.
+Walton was honored for his work in retail in March 1992, just one month before his death, when he received the Presidential Medal of Freedom from President George H. W. Bush.